Latent Generative Modeling of Random Fields from Limited Training Data: Numerical Results

-\subsection{Application 1: Wind Velocity Field Estimation}
+\subsection{Application: Wind Velocity Field Estimation}

-A real-world example of random field reconstruction is presented to demonstrate c-LFM in a higher dimensional setting with a more complex statistical constraint.
+A real-world example of random field reconstruction is presented to demonstrate c-LFM in a higher-dimensional setting with a more complex statistical constraint.
 The goal is to generate realistic samples of a wind velocity field, $\mathbf{U}(\mathbf{x}, \omega)$, from sparse spatio-temporal observations.
-Synthetic measurement data is generated via Monte Carlo simulation following a common wind engineering formulation \cite{CARASSALE2006323}, decomposing a random wind field as
+Synthetic measurement data is generated via Monte Carlo simulation following a wind engineering formulation \citep{CARASSALE2006323} that decomposes a random wind field as